 Paying for Bariatric Surgery

 Weight loss surgery is not inexpensive.
-However, unlike some elective procedures, weight loss surgery usually comes with a number of options for payment.
+However, unlike some elective procedures, weight loss surgery usually comes with a number of payment options.
 Each payment option comes with its share of pros and cons, and some of them follow:

 Cash Pay:

-If a patient is able to pay for surgery outright, they are afforded the greatest degree of flexibility.
-While patients must still qualify for bariatric surgery under FDA and practice guidelines, they will not be subjected to their individual insurance company’s additional restrictions or qualification criteria.
-Further, some practices and hospitals offer special cash pay rates for those able and willing to pay in full.
+If patients can pay for surgery outright, they are afforded the most flexibility.
+While patients must still qualify for bariatric surgery under ASMBS / IFSO and practice guidelines, they will not be subjected to their individual insurance company’s additional restrictions or qualification criteria.
+Further, most practices and hospitals, both in the US and overseas, offer special cash pay rates for those able and willing to pay in full.
 Learn More About Cash Pay.

 Third Party Financing:

-For those who cannot pay by cash and whose insurance will not cover part or all of surgery, there are a multitude of third-party financing options including:
+For those who cannot pay by cash and whose insurance will not cover part or all of the surgery, there are a multitude of third-party financing options, including:

 - Credit Cards